From Samples to Scenarios: A New Paradigm for Probabilistic Forecasting: Theoretical Analysis

 To find the optimal scenarios $\{\mathbf{y}_n(\mathbf{x})\}$, we take the functional derivative of the expected loss with respect to each $\mathbf{y}_n(\mathbf{x})$ and set it to zero.
 The derivative only affects one term in the summation.
 Following the derivation in \citet{cortesWinnertakesallMultivariateProbabilistic2025}, the minimum is achieved when:

-This demonstrates that for any given history $\mathbf{x}$, the optimal scenarios generated by our model must be the conditional means of their respective \textbf{Voronoi regions} \citep{Voronoi}.
+This derivation holds provided that the Voronoi region has non-zero probability mass, that is, when $\int_{R_n(\mathbf{x})} p(\mathbf{y}_{\text{gt}} | \mathbf{x}) d\mathbf{y}_{\text{gt}} \neq 0$.
+This demonstrates that for any given history $\mathbf{x}$, the scenarios generated by an optimal model must be the conditional means of their respective \textbf{Voronoi regions} \citep{Voronoi}.
 In geometric terms, the set of $N$ scenarios acts as a set of centers that partition the high-dimensional space of all possible futures into $N$ distinct regions, known as a Voronoi tessellation.
 Each region consists of all future trajectories that are closer to one specific scenario than to any other.
 Our result shows that the WTA training objective effectively drives the model to find an optimal set of "cluster centers" (our scenarios) that best represent the underlying structure of the data, where "best" is defined in the sense of minimizing the expected squared error, akin to the objective in k-means clustering \citep{cortesWinnertakesallMultivariateProbabilistic2025,arthurKmeansAdvantagesCareful2007}.